Understanding API Sales

 Screen-Shot-2020-08-12-at-11.13.10-am-1024x403 (1).png

-If there is a desire to implement API Sales for your PBJ instance, contact Client Success or send an email to support@poweredbyjumbo.com.
+If there is a desire to implement API Sales for your JLP instance, contact Customer Success or send an email to support@poweredbyjumbo.com.

 Was this article helpful?